shanehoban/SearchJS/README.md

 Finally, for each element you want to filter, create a custom attribute `data-search-js-value`, typically it would have the same value that the element is going to contain - so it can be searchable.
 E.g. `<div data-search-js-value="Rae Awad">Rae Awad </div>`

-> Yes you can set these attributes to any value you want, e.g. codes that you and your secret party only know how to reference
+> Yes you can set these attributes to any value you want, e.g. codes that you and your secret party only know how to reference, like this: `<div data-search-js-value="Rae Awad 500-Secret-Code">Rae Awad </div>`